Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/README.md

 ---

-Project Description:
+**Project Description:**
 This repository is a collection of assignments from CSC502 – Ethical Leadership in Software Development at Colorado State University Global - CSU Global.

+**CSC502 - Ethical-Leadership-in-Software-Development**
+This course emphasizes ethical practices behind software engineering as an applied professional practice.
+To that end, the course is structured as a series of readings, case studies, questions and discussion prompts that provoke the practice of ethical reflection, questioning, and decision making.
+Theoretical foundations of ethics are briefly presented in each of the modules how to define the range of ethical perspectives that can be useful to employ in professional life.
+For further expansion of the existing literature in software engineering /computer ethics, or in the area of philosophical ethics more generally, students will find helpful suggestions for additional research in the recommended readings.

+Course Learning Outcomes:
+1. Examine legal, ethical, and societal implications surrounding software development and data management.
+2. Analyze ethical situations in programming and software development.
+3. Evaluate solutions for sample ethical cases.
+4. Determine solutions for ethical questions.
+5. Create ethical organizational policies for specific issues.

 ---